-A holistic approach to examining states of health resulting in disequilibrium based on Gordon's functional health patterns are reviewed.
-Selected nursing diagnoses are correlated with pathology, clinical manifestations, and laboratory/diagnostic data to recognize altered physiological equilibrium in body function.
+A holistic approach is used to examine complex altered states of health resulting in disequilibrium based on Gordon's functional health patterns.
+Selected nursing diagnoses are correlated with pathology, clinical manifestations, laboratory/ diagnostic data, and clinical research to recognize altered physiological equilibrium in body function throughout the lifespan.
+This course is now offered online in addition to the traditional classroom setting.
+An online orientation is available.
 F, Sp